 The outbreak of Novel CoronaVirus began in Wuhan, China, in December of 2019.
 They first notified the World Health Organization on December 31st.
 They believe that the virus initially spread from animal to human, but they think now that it is now human to human infection.
 Obviously, it has spread within China, but we also have seen the spread to multiple countries outside of China.

 Except for Thailand, every other country that has the cases of this particular CoronaVirus are in the single-digit numbers.
 Still, it spread to just about every continent including North America, Australia and Europe.

 The CDC believes that this is a severe public health threat.
 Overall, between China and the rest of the countries around the world, we have 4,500 cases.
 Of those cases, 106 deaths were reported.

 These numbers are continually changing, and all this information is up-to-date as of January 28th.
 Based on the number presented, this virus is less severe than SARS and significantly less than MERS.
-With Novel CoronaVirus, we are looking at about three per cent mortality rate.
+With Novel CoronaVirus, we are looking at about a three per cent mortality rate.

 The actual transmission can be coming from the infected animal.
 Now, we believe that we have human to human transmission.
-It spread through droplets that come into contact with either a person’s nasal cavity, mouth cavity, or their eyes.
+It spread through droplets that come into contact with either a person’s nasal cavity, mouth cavity, or eyes.
 Coughing and sneezing are going to spread this.
 It can spread out to six feet away.

 From there, the virus can survive on surfaces.
 The virus has a protein shell that allows it to survive up to five days on various surfaces.